essembeh/rapid-api-client/README.md

     def delete(self): ...
 ```

-To use you API, you just need to instanciate it with a `httpx.Client` like:
+To use your API, you just need to instantiate it with a `httpx.Client` like:

 ```python
 from httpx import Client